heyteresagreen/digital-garden/src/site/notes/My Obsidian workflow.md

 ---
-{"dg-publish":true,"permalink":"/my-obsidian-workflow/","title":"My Obsidian workflow","tags":["systems"],"noteIcon":"","created":"2022-12-12","updated":"2023-11-06"}
+title: "My Obsidian workflow"
+publish: true
+section: writing
+date: 2022-12-12
+tags:
+  - systems
+slug: my-obsidian-workflow
+updated: 2023-11-06
 ---

-I try to hold myself back from going too far down the rabbit hole of trying out too many different apps in search of the "perfect" one, to avoid [[Procrastination through process\|Procrastination through process]].
+I try to hold myself back from going too far down the rabbit hole of trying out too many different apps in search of the "perfect" one, to avoid [[Procrastination through process]].
 But I had a few specific things I wanted for this website:

 1. A markdown editor to write and edit notes
 2. To be able to push what I've written live to my site